lmash/lmash/README.md

 🇬🇧 London, UK based

-🎶 Working on a pipeline to transfer my Apple music and playlists to Spotify
+🎶 Working on a project to transfer my Apple music and playlists to Spotify

 🏃‍♀️ 🎾 Staying active  🌶️ 🥦 🍎 🍅 🥒 Growing Veg